By Cat, May 2011 (Photo, right, from Wikimedia Commons)

 Testing 7/8/13: Made 1 shank; didn’t have leek so used a small shallot and 2 green onions.
 Also added half a fennel bulb, cut into sections the size of the carrot pieces.
 Again, hard to seal the parchment but the foil will hold it closed.
 Oops, forgot the red pepper flakes.
 Served with braised beet greens and snap peas, and half a small boiled beet.
 Result: Delicious.
 All the veggies cooked to really soft and the fennel added nice flavor – I didn’t miss the red pepper flakes.

 Testing 12/28/14: Made 2 shanks but enclosed them together in larger sheets of parchment and foil.
 Didn’t have leek so used 2 shallots.
 Did not use fennel bulb.
 Was a tight fit to wrap it up but I managed.
-Got a late start so into oven at 5:30, and I upped heat to 325°F. done at 7:45.
+Got a late start so into oven at 5:30, and I upped heat to 325°F. Done at 7:45; total braising time: 2 hr 15 min.
 Result: Delicious and nicely tender, but would have been better with fennel.